 Click Here for tab for Big Yellow Taxi

-One of the classics from the 70’s written by legendary, nine-time Grammy Award winning, Rock and Roll Hall of Fame inductee Joni Mitchell.
-Big Yellow Taxi is a guaranteed crowd pleaser and a perfect addition to any acoustic set due to its high-energy, upbeat feel and wonderfully catchy chorus hook.
-The nice thing about this song is because of its accessibility, the audience will still engage with you regardless of whether they are familiar with it or not.
+One of the classics from the ’70s written by legendary, nine-time Grammy winning, Rock & Roll Hall of Fame inductee Joni Mitchell.
+Big Yellow Taxi is a guaranteed crowdpleaser and a perfect addition to any acoustic set due to its high-energy, upbeat feel and wonderfully catchy chorus hook.
+The nice thing about this song is it’s so accessible that audiences will still engage with you regardless of whether they are familiar with it.

 While the song is obviously transposable, if you are able to tune to a D Major chord it can make this very easy to play with its huge and luscious open-sounding chords.
 Try to strum each chord with some force to inject energy into the performance and really bring out those percussive mutes.